chipweinberger/flutter_blue_plus/README.md

 **Bluetooth Classic is not supported.**

-❗ (i.e. speakers, headphones, mice, keyboards, gamepads, and more are not supported). ❗
+❗ (i.e. speakers, headphones, mice, keyboards, gamepads, Arduino HC-05 & HC-06, and more are not supported). ❗

 ## Cross-Platform Bluetooth Low Energy